 MIM - Curriculum

 The Master of Information Management (MIM) is a unique cross-disciplinary degree program that gives you both a solid foundation in information management and the flexibility to pursue your own interests and needs.
 The required core courses provide you with grounding in the technical, design, and managerial aspects of information management.To ensure that you can make the most of your MIM coursework, you must take these core courses during your first 18 credits.
-You can then build on this foundation by selecting one of the nine specializations.
+You can then build on this foundation by selecting one of the ten available specializations.

 Successful completion of the MIM degree requires you to complete 36 credit hours of academic work with at least a B average (3.0 GPA).
 Full-time students typically complete the program in 18 or 24 months, depending on whether they take an internship.
 Part-time students typically complete the program in two to three years.
 You may take courses in daytime and evening and may switch between part-time to full-time enrollment.
 However, all coursework must be finished within five calendar years of the first registration.

 MIM Required Courses